-In 1988, the library was returned to the property at 3rd Avenue and 16th Street with Gerald Parriott again given the responsibility of part-time librarian.
-Gerald continued with the work of part-time librarian until 2000, at which time Charles Beard took the responsibility as Academic Dean.
-In 2005, George Keralis took over the responsibility of the library as Academic Dean.
-Merle Powell succeeded him as Academic Dean in 2008.
-Scott Gribble has served as the current Academic Dean since 2011.

-Many individuals have helped with the work in the Summit Christian College library.
-However, Mrs. Evelyn (Floyd) Hopper was a truly outstanding library volunteer, actively serving in the library from 1990 to 2006.
-Mrs. Hopper helped with the largest continuous growth of the library.
+In 1988, the library was returned to the property at 3rd Avenue and 16th Street.
+At that time, the library fell under the direct oversight of the Academic Dean.
+Throughout the history of the library, many individuals have helped as volunteers.
+Mrs. Evelyn (Floyd) Hopper was a truly outstanding library volunteer, actively serving in the library from 1990 to 2006.
+Throughout Mrs. Hopper's tenure, the library saw continuous growth.